roni3103/cinema-tickets-2025/README.md

 Infants currently free but must sit on an adult lap

 ## Error handling
-Throws TypeError for invalid accountIDs (TicketTypeRequest & external services) Throws InvalidPurchaseException for
+Throws TypeError, InvalidPurchaseException
-* invalid accountId (forwarded from TypeError thrown by TicketTypeRequest)
+* invalid accountId (forwarded from TypeError thrown by TicketTypeRequest or external services)
+* incorrect ticket type requested (forwarded from TypeError thrown by TicketTypeRequest)
 * booking request without an adult present
 * booking request with insufficient adults present for infants on 1>1 basis
 * booking request with invalid values for the number of tickets